Kreshnik/fbg-stats/README.md

 ## Usage
 1. Clone repository
+2. Run `npm install`
-2. Rename `.env.example` to `.env`
+3. Rename `.env.example` to `.env`
-3. Change the `GROUP_ID` to the id of the group you want to retrieve the statistics from **Note:** You should be a member of the group.
+4. Change the `GROUP_ID` to the id of the group you want to retrieve the statistics from **Note:** You should be a member of the group.
-4. Specify your facebook access token, you can get it from here https://developers.facebook.com/tools/explorer/ the permission `user_managed_groups` is required.
+5. Specify your facebook access token, you can get it from here https://developers.facebook.com/tools/explorer/ the permission `user_managed_groups` is required.
-4. Specify what kind of output you want to have, the current version supports a CLI table output as seen in the demo gif.
+6. Specify what kind of output you want to have, the current version supports a CLI table output as seen in the demo gif.
 As well as CSV file output.
-5. Run `node dist/index.js` in your terminal.
+7. Run `node dist/index.js` in your terminal.
-6. Enjoy.
+8. Enjoy.

 ## Demonstration
 ![alt Demo gif](demo.gif)